gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 A = 1/(2√(2π)) = m_p
 ```

 The amplitude m_p represents the maximum oscillation fitting within one observable horizon.
 Larger amplitudes would exceed the π radian limit and accumulate defect.
 The horizon constant S emerges directly from axiom CS3, which requires universal balance at modal depth four (not a fitted parameter but following from four-step commutative closure).
 This invariant represents the trace of the identity operator over the complete solid angle, analogous to Parseval's formula for total energy across all modes.
+See [21] for complete derivation.

 ## 5.3 Three-Dimensional Necessity

-As detailed in the operational state progression of Section 4.4, exactly three spatial dimensions follow from the gyrogroup consistency requirements encoded in the theorems.
+The theorems require exactly three spatial dimensions for gyrogroup consistency.
+See [20] for geometric analysis and [23] for formal proof.

 **From CS:** The asymmetry lgyr ≠ id with rgyr = id yields one degree of freedom, as the chiral seed that uniquely determines all subsequent structure.